-When we meet someone interesting, then we see them again for a second time shortly after, a common greeting we utter is that ‘it’s a small world’.
-Sometimes we are taken aback and think ‘what are the chances of seeing them… Here… Now?’
+When we meet someone interesting, then we see them again for a second time shortly after, a standard greeting we utter is that ‘it’s a small world’.
+Sometimes we are taken aback and think ‘what are the chances of seeing them… Here, now?’

 Are there statistics for this?
 Is some invisible force pulling us towards certain people, places, or things?
 Sometimes we might lump this fascinating phenomenon together with serendipity, deja-vu, or even divine intervention!

 The more logical among us would say that coincidences are bound to happen, and it is the meaning that we attribute to them that makes us ‘feel’ something more is happening.